-- 4.13 The driver shall wear the driver badge issued by the Council in a position that is clearly visible to passengers and produce it to a passenger if requested. - 4.14 The driver must display their dashboard licence on the vehicle dashboard so that it is visible to any passenger, and not in a position that obscures the driver's view of the road. - 4.15 The driver shall not at any time give their badge or licence to any other person, except for the copy of the licence that is required by these conditions to be given to their private hire operator. - 4.16 The driver shall, before commencing to drive the vehicle, deposit a copy of the licence with their private hire operator for retention by the operator until such time as the driver ceases to be permitted or employed to drive the vehicle or any other vehicle used by the same operator.
+- 4.14 The driver shall wear the driver identification badge issued by the Council in a position that is clearly visible to passengers and show it to a passenger if requested. - 4.15 The driver must display their driver windscreen badge issued by the Council in accordance with the relevant guidance on the Council's website. - 4.16 The driver shall not at any time give their badge or licence to any other person, except for the copy of the licence that is required by these conditions to be given to their private hire operator.